 Securities Law Information.
-Performance Units under the Plan are available only to Participants under the Program and are for the purpose of providing equity incentives.
-The Plan, the Program and the Agreement are intended for distribution only to such Participants and must not be delivered to, or relied on by, any other person.
-You should conduct your own due diligence on the Performance Units offered pursuant to this Agreement.
+Units under the Plan are granted only to select Board members and Employees of the Company and its Affiliates and are for the purpose of providing equity incentives.
+The Plan and the Agreement are intended for distribution only to such Board members and Employees and must not be delivered to, or relied on by, any other person.
+You should conduct your own due diligence on the Units offered pursuant to this Agreement.
 If you do not understand the contents of the Plan and/or the Agreement, you should consult an authorized financial adviser.
 The Emirates Securities and Commodities Authority and the Dubai Financial Services Authority have no responsibility for reviewing or verifying any documents in connection with the Plan.
 Further, the Ministry of the Economy and the Dubai Department of Economic Development have not approved the Plan or the Agreement nor taken steps to verify the information set out therein, and have no responsibility for such documents.